 Top Priorities

-Larry Lawrence ‘69GS, ‘71BUS has given the Student Support Initiative an incredible start with his deep generosity.
-Larry has agreed to lead our efforts as the alumni chair of this initiative, continuing a legacy of support for GS that goes back 35 years.
-With his partnership, and with the unwavering commitment of our alumni and friends, this initiative will open doors and transform lives for our GS students.
+Larry Lawrence '69GS, '71BUS has given the Student Support Initiative an incredible start with his deep generosity, agreeing to lead our efforts as alumni chair, continuing a legacy of support for GS that goes back 35 years.
+With his partnership, and with the unwavering commitment of our alumni and friends, this initiative will open doors and transform lives for GS students.
 Through the Larry J. Lawrence Match Fund, Larry has made a commitment of $5M to match scholarship gifts to the School.
-Endowed gifts between $250,000 and $500,000 paid over four years qualify to be matched dollar-for-dollar with Larry’s gift.
-The power of the match turning $5M into $10M to reach $60M.
+Endowed gifts between $250,000 and $500,000 paid over four years qualify to be matched dollar-for-dollar by Larry’s gift—with the power of the match turning $5M into $10M to reach $60 million.

 $30 million in new funds will allow Columbia GS to create endowed and current-use scholarships that serve to support the full array of exceptional nontraditional students who seek out GS as the launching pad for their future endeavors.
 This commitment will ensure our ability to continue providing the preeminent nontraditional undergraduate educational experience, and in turn, will extend and enhance our position nationally and around the world.